 Bharat Darshan- the study tour, an exclusive chance to savour the magnificence and rich diversity of a continental nation, discern the underlying unity in the midst of diversity.
 This 21 days tour is inspired by Mahatma Gandhi’s Bharat Yatra.

-The eight-week Study tour- Bharat Darshan is also used to get the trainees familiar with public and private sector undertakings, NGOs, armed services, media, urban bodies, and Parliamentary proceedings.
-The IAS Bharat Darshan schedule is designed in such as manner that after 21 days, the young civil servant would get a good picture of the country’s diverse and rich cultural and geographical treasures.
+The eight-week study tour- Bharat Darshan is also used to get the trainees familiar with public and private sector undertakings, NGOs, armed services, media, urban bodies, and Parliamentary proceedings.
+The IAS Bharat Darshan schedule is designed in such a manner that after 21 days, the young civil servant would get a good picture of the country’s diverse and rich cultural and geographical treasures.